 Near this Church is located the convent of the Ascension, also known as the Cortijo de la Villa.
 This XVIII century building emphasizes its Baroque style door, its courtyard with a belfry finished in a peculiar sundial chapel.

-To reach Mollina from Málaga capital, the most recommendable option is to take A-45 until its exit 138, which will take approximately 50 minutes.
+If you want to get to Mollina from Málaga, it’s best to take the A-45 until exit 138, which will take approximately 50 minutes.

 The Sierra de la Camorra is the most important natural area of Mollina.
 Declared a Site of Community Interest, this place is known for its lush vegetation and the diversity of species that inhabit it.
 This is joined by a set of ideal caves to go for caving and other adventure activities.
 The caves of los Órganos y la Araña, and las simas del Gato, of Soldado and of Granjas are some of the well known caves.